-Hemp seeds and chia seeds are both very good for you— but in different ways.
+Hemp seeds and chia seeds are both very good for you and your brain health — but in different ways.
 They contain a lot of the same nutrition and have some similar health benefits.

 They also have wellness properties all their own and unique to each of them.
-Hemp seed can support anxiety and nervousness, for example, while chia seeds may have stronger digestive supporting benefits.
-Hemp seeds also have higher of some nutrients than chia seeds, and the inverse is true of chia seeds, too.
+Hemp seeds can support anxiety and nervousness, for example, while chia seeds may have stronger digestive-supporting benefits.
+Hemp seeds also have higher nutrients than chia seeds, and the inverse is true of chia seeds, too.

 You can include both in your diet for the most optimal health and nutrition possible.
-Or, depending on your health or even weight loss goals, you can choose hemp seeds vs. chia seeds one over the other— it all depends on you!
+Or, depending on your health or even weight loss goals, you can choose hemp seeds vs. chia seeds one over the other such as flax seeds, sunflower seeds, or any nutritious seeds — it all depends on you!